 Nevada Accident Statistics – Traffic & Fatalities

 Early numbers reveal a 10.3% increase in traffic fatalities, with 321 traffic fatalities being recorded in 2015.
 Unfortunately, this is an increase of 31 deaths from the previous year.
 Although these statistics might seem bad, they actually are much better than in years past.
-For example, in 2006, Nevada reported 431 deaths on their roadways.
-When compared to that all-time high, you can see that traffic deaths are considerably reduced.
+For example, in 2021, Nevada reported 349 deaths on their roadways.
+When compared to that, you can see that traffic deaths are considerably reduced.
 That doesn’t mean that even one death is acceptable, though.
 Nevada Department of Transportation Director Rudy Malfabon recently said, “These (fatality statistics) are so much more than numbers.
 Every death and serious injury on Nevada roads is a tragedy.”
 Thankfully, Nevada is making progress in the area of fatalities per 100M Vehicle Miles Traveled (VMT).
 Numbers for 2015 aren’t yet available, but there was a 1.02 drop in 2014, which shows a general decline in that area.

 What Nevada is Doing to Prevent Traffic Deaths:

 Much of the progress of late can be attributed to the Nevada Strategic Highway Safety Plan, which was launched in 2006 as an answer to the increased traffic fatalities in that year.
 The program was created by a 15-member Nevada committee.
 Together, this group came up with strategies for education and public awareness as well as focusing on enforcement and emergency medical service.
 Committee representatives frequently speak at rotary clubs, business associates and schools as a way to spread the message of roadway safety.